tc39/ecmascript_simd/README.md

 ## Overview

-This proposal defines two new data types: `float32x4` and `uint32x4`.
+This proposal defines two new data types: `float32x4` and `int32x4`.
 Both data types are immutable.
 Meaning, it is not possible to alter the internal state of an instance.
 Practically speaking, all operations return a new instance.

 A `float32x4` holds 4 32-bit single precision floating point values.
 Data is arranged into _lanes_.
 The lanes are **x**, **y**, **z**, and **w**.

-A `uint32x4` holds 4 32-bit unsigned integer values.
+A `int32x4` holds 4 32-bit signed integer values.
 Data is arranged into _lanes_.
 The lanes are **x**, **y**, **z**, and **w**.

 <table>